 In e-commerce operations, different operation strategies are always required for different target audiences.
 Traditionally, activities are delivered to users based on offline data.
 However, you will obtain the operation performance results on the next day.
 The real-time delivery to users and profiling are essential to efficiently observe and improve operational performance.

-Real-time data warehouses provide real-time user behavior data, such as real-time unique visitors (UVs) and real-time turnover of users in different regions and of different ages, in the form of real-time dashboards and real-time reports.
+Real-time data warehouses provide real-time data, such as real-time unique visitors (UVs) and real-time turnover of users in different regions and of different ages, in the form of real-time dashboards and real-time reports.
 You also need to associate and compare the real-time data and offline data to provide real-time month-on-month and year-on-year data.